odybhoja/Ergo-Bounties/docs/how-it-works.md

 ### Output Files

 The system generates:
-- A Markdown file (`bounty_issues.md`) with a formatted table of all bounties
+- A Markdown file with a formatted table of all bounties
-- A CSV file (`scrape/bounty_issues_TIMESTAMP.csv`) with detailed bounty data
-- Language-specific Markdown files in the `bounties/by_language/` directory
+- Language-specific Markdown files in the `data/by_language/` directory
-- Currency-specific Markdown files in the `bounties/by_currency/` directory
+- Currency-specific Markdown files in the `data/by_currency/` directory
-- Organization-specific Markdown files in the `bounties/by_org/` directory
+- Organization-specific Markdown files in the `data/by_org/` directory
 - Summary statistics including total counts and values

 ## For Developers